freenode/jbnc/README.md

 ## This is the missing link for IRC.

 ### Purpose
 Bouncers are hard to configure.
 I felt that we needed an easier one in this world.
-This takes requires no configuration to connect!
+This requires nearly no configuration to connect!
 Just set a password!
 Join #jbnc on freenode to learn more!

 *Currently usable, but in alpha test.
 Please report bugs by creating an issue on github.
 I'm using it as my daily driver.*